Alesha72003/PopenSocket/README.md

 # PopenSocket
 This module for python3 creates socket-like object for communication with child process on Windows using WinAPI.

-Anonymous pipes don't have async API, so module uses named pipes to read child stdout.
+Anonymous pipes don't have async API, so module uses named pipes to read child's stdout.

 ## Installation